What is public involvement?

 - Engagement – where information and knowledge about research is shared

 - Participation – where people take part in a research study as participants, or subjects

 How to get involved

-CLAHRC West conducts health research projects and helps to get research evidence into practice.
+CLAHRC West conducts health and social care research projects and helps to get research evidence into practice.
 We need members of the public to help guide the research we do.